-Committee members shall be nominated by the Committee Chair or Board President and must be voted in by the Board.
+Committee members shall be nominated by the Committee Chair of Board President and must vote in by the board.

 The Board sets the yearly goals for each committee, and it may ask Committees to assume additional responsibilities as necessary.
 Each Committee shall have a written responsibility, a schedule for reporting to the Board, or a deadline for making recommendations.